Below is the online edition of In the Beginning: Compelling Evidence for Creation and the Flood,

 u “The textbook explanation for intraplate volcanism by fixed hot spots is either entirely wrong or insufficient to explain these phenomena.”
 Anthony A. P. Koppers and Hubert Staudigel, “Asynchronous Bends in Pacific Seamount Trails: A Case for Extensional Volcanism?”
 Science, Vol. 307, 11 February 2005, p.
 906.

-68. Ian McDougall claimed scientific support for this idea in 1964.
+77. Ian McDougall claimed scientific support for this idea in 1964.
 [See Ian McDougall, “Potassium-Argon Ages from Lavas of the Hawaiian Islands,” Geological Society of America Bulletin, Vol. 75, February 1964, pp. 107–128.]
-He dated volcanoes on seven Hawaiian islands and said that without exception they increased in age from northwest to southeast, just as would happen if the Pacific plate drifted toward the northwest at 10–15 cm/year.
+He dated volcanoes on seven Hawaiian islands and said that without exception they increase in age from southeast to northwest, just as would happen if the Pacific plate drifted toward the northwest at 10 –15 cm/year.
 Why then do other volcanic chains show no such age-distance relationship?
 [See William R. Corliss, Inner Earth (Glen Arm, Maryland: The Sourcebook Project, 1991), p.
 28.]

 u “At the present time insufficient information is available on the ages of volcanoes within these chains to fully test this [hotspot] theory; however, what is known of the ages generally does not support a simple hot spot origin.
 It has been fairly well established that the age progression associated with hot spot volcanism is not present in either the Line Islands or the Marshall Islands.”
 Macdonald et al., Volcanoes in the Sea, p.
 343.

-PREDICTION 12: A well-designed blind test will not support McDougall’s age sequences for seven Hawaiian volcanoes.
+PREDICTION 13: A well-designed blind test will not support McDougall’s age sequence for seven Hawaiian volcanoes.

 “It was later shown, however, that the Pacific hotspots move relative to those in the Atlantic at rates of 1–2 cm yr-1.
 This is less than the speed of fast-moving plates (10 cm yr-1), but enough to make the hotspot frame of reference suspect.”
 Ibid., p.
 739.

-70. “The two most difficult observations to explain in terms of hotspots are the lack of subsidence since the cessation of active volcanism 30–25 million years ago and the northeast orientation of the [Bermuda] rise, which is nearly at right angles to the predicted motion of the North American plate.”
+79. “The two most difficult observations to explain in terms of hotspots are the lack of subsidence since the cessation of active volcanism 30 – 25-million years ago and the northeast orientation of the [Bermuda] rise, which is nearly at right angles to the predicted motion of the North American plate.”
 Randall M. Richardson, “Bermuda Stretches a Point,” Nature, Vol. 350, 25 April 1991, p.
 655.

-This is similar in several respects to the hydroplate theory: plates sliding downhill on liquid, away from the rising Mid-Atlantic Ridge.
+This is similar in several respects to the hydroplate theory: plates sliding downhill on water, away from the rising Mid-Atlantic Ridge.
 However, Wilson’s slowly sliding plates would not have the energy or momentum needed to form mountains.
-[See Endnote 33 on page 197.]
+[See Endnote 45 on page 213.]
 His explanation also raises more questions than it answers.
-Why would the Mid-Atlantic Ridge rise and why can we not detect it rising today?
+Why would the Mid-Atlantic Ridge rise, and why can we not detect it rising today?
 (Iceland, while seismically active, is not moving apart.)
 If other portions of the Mid-Oceanic Ridge were rising, their rise would stop continental movement.
 Wilson was proposing a cause that might produce a known effect, which is legitimate.
 However, he had no independent evidence of that cause, and his explanation solved no other problems.
-The hydroplate theory explains past and present plate movements and solves all 25 major mysteries listed on page 109.
+The hydroplate theory explains past and present plate movements and solves all 25 major mysteries listed on page 118.

 u “The present ocean basins are characterized by the large-scale outpouring of basalt.”
 Dickins et al., p.
 197.